-- Shotgun size must be number 4 lead birdshot or smaller for all events (no steel or plated shot). - Magnum and high velocity shotgun shells are not allowed. - Shotgun shells shall not be sized down (necked) by the use of any die not manufactured for the specific gauge. - Shotgun shell shall not be scored (ringed) as to cause the shot-shell case, wad, and shot column to be shot from the firearm as one projectile. - Pump and lever action shotguns are allowed to load no more than two live rounds at a time in the main match stages unless specified in the stage description.
+- Shotgun size must be number 4 lead birdshot or smaller for all events (no steel or plated shot). - Magnum and high velocity shotgun shells are not allowed. - Shotgun shells shall not be sized down (necked) by the use of any die not manufactured for the specific gauge. - "Coned" shotgun ammunition (partially-crimped or ogival crimped) is not allowed. - Shotgun shell shall not be scored (ringed) as to cause the shot-shell case, wad, and shot column to be shot from the firearm as one projectile. - Pump and lever action shotguns are not allowed to load more than two live rounds at a time in the main match stages unless specified in the stage description.
 In team events, shotguns may be loaded to their maximum magazine capacity.